Skip to main content

 </dx:ASPxButton>

 You can display the loading panel in modal mode (ASPxLoadingPanel.Modal).
 In this mode, the loadting panel retains the input focus while active.
-The user cannot switch focus to the page until the loading panel is not hidden by the code.
+The user cannot switch focus to the page until the loading panel is hidden by the code.
 In modal mode, the loading panel covers the entire page behind it (or just the element specified via the ASPxLoadingPanel.ContainerElementID property) with a specific Loading DIV element.

 <dx:ASPxLoadingPanel ID="ASPxLoadingPanel1" runat="server"